rahulbansalc6414/nodejs-null-distribution-utility/README.md

 ## Requirements

 - Node.js (v14 or higher)
-- A relational database (e.g., MySQL, PostgreSQL, etc.)
+- A relational database (only mysql for now)

 ## Installation